mihaicris-adoreme/cordial-ios-sdk/README.md

 This will add the the latest version of CordialSDK to your project.

+This will add the latest version of CordialSDK to your project.

 Additionally, in order to take advantage of iOS 10 notification attachments, you will need to create a notification service extension near your main application.
-In order to do that create `Notification Service Extension` target and add CordialAppExtensions to it:
+In order to do that, create the **Notification Service Extension** target and add `CordialAppExtensions` to it:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___
 ```
-target "<The name of the new Notification Service Extension target>" do
+target "The name of the new Notification Service Extension target" do
     use_frameworks!
     pod 'CordialAppExtensions', :git => 'git@gitlab.com:cordialinc/mobile-sdk/ios-sdk.git'
 end